RKRLCE/TaskTrack/README.md

 **Assignment & Deadline Manager** was created to solve these problems by providing a **simple, accessible, and organized platform** where students can input assignments, manage due dates, and receive reminders.
 <br>

-## Features
+## Planned Features
+The **Assignment & Deadline Manager** will have these features:

-- **Add and Manage Assignments**
+1. **Add and Manage Assignments**
-  Add assignments with:
+   - Students can type:
      - Subject name
      - Task description
      - Due date

-- **Automatic Deadline Sorting**
+2. **Automatic Deadline Sorting**
-  Tasks are automatically arranged by due date so the most urgent ones are shown first.
+   - Tasks show up with the soonest deadlines first.

-- **Deadline Reminders (Planned Feature)**
+3. **Deadline Reminders (Planned Feature)**
-  Notifications will remind students about upcoming deadlines to avoid late work.
+   - Notifications remind students of upcoming tasks.

-- **Local Storage for Data**
+4. **Local Storage for Data**
-  All assignments are saved locally on the student’s device, so tasks are kept even after refreshing or closing the app.
+   - Tasks are saved on the device.
+   - Data stays even after closing or refreshing the app.

-- **User-Friendly Design**
+5. **User-Friendly Design**
-  Clean, minimal, and easy to navigate, designed with students’ needs in mind.
+   - Clean, simple layout.
+   - Easy to use for everyone.
 <br>

 ## How to Run the Program